MirceaKitsune/minetest_snake/README.md

   - `nodes_clear`: The list of nodes representing empty spaces.
 Pathfinding will only accept routes that traverse nodes listed here, also used to fill the area left behind by the snake and detect movable items inside the structure.
 This will usually be `{"air"}` but if the snake is meant to move through water using `{"default:water_source"}` is more appropriate.
 Only use a non-solid node representing the medium this snake moves through, walkable nodes may cause pathfinding to fail!
   - `nodes_moves`: Nodes located inside the snake will be moved with it as it navigates, only works if the item is in a node listed under `nodes_clear`.
 Nodes and groups not set here will instead be erased when the structure passes over them.
 Don't add nodes belonging to the snake in this group which may produce an infinite trail of nodes!
   - `nodes_goal`: The snake looks for nodes of this type when picking a target to walk toward.
-  - `nodes_goal_wield`: The snake will follow players wielding any of the items listed here, if "" is included the snake also follows players that aren't holding anything.
+  - `nodes_goal_wield`: The snake will follow players wielding any of the items listed here, if `""` is included the snake also follows players that aren't holding anything.

-All snake nodes should be registered using `snake.register_node` with the root node enabling the root boolean, the function expects the above entries but automatically assigns the root functions described below.
-The following groups are also assigned and may be used to detect snake nodes: `"snake"` for all nodes used by a snake structure, `"snake_root"` to describe the root node.
+All snake nodes should be registered using the functions described below.
+The following groups are assigned and may be used to detect snake nodes: `"snake"` for all nodes used by a snake, `"snake_root"` to describe the root node.

+  - `snake.register_node`: For registering body nodes other than the root node.
+  - `snake.register_root`: For registering the root node, automatically assigns the following builtin functions:
     - `on_timer`: Must be set to `snake_timer`.
     - `on_construct`: Must be set to `snake_construct`.
     - `on_destruct`: Must be set to `snake_destruct`.
     - `on_blast`: Must be set to `snake_destruct`.

-Layer ordering and usage: Layers are drawn in order to create the final shape, with later layers carving new nodes through the nodes drawn by former layers.
-The first layer is thus expected to be the largest and longest encompassing the exterior of the structure, the last should be the smallest and will usually contain air: The system uses their data to clear the structure during updates and detect movable items.
-The first link in each layer is the root node and the last will be the tail: The first shape of the first link in the first layer should represent the head size and is used in pathfinding.

-Example of a packed layer definition, use variables or helper functions to simplify and repeat shapes.
-The first level the layer list, second level is the list of shapes that layer be draw per chain link, the third level is the list containing the objects for each shape to be drawn at that link by the layer.

-`layers = {{{{offset = {x = 0, y = 0, z = 0}, radius = 4, roundness = 0.25, nodes = {"snake:snake_body"}}, next_shape}, next_link}, next_layer}`